 Please enter your email and zip code below to sign up!

-The Emergency Disaster Services team is currently planning to extend meal services and other care at all sites for as long as necessary.
 We continue to assess the situation daily and provide additional services as needed.

 The Salvation Army does not place an administrative fee on disaster donations.
 100% of your gift will be used in support of our relief efforts.
 It may be used to provide food and drinks to survivors, cleaning supplies and other essential commodities, direct financial aid to those effected, or to support disaster relief workers serving in the area.